Connect with us

 Image/Tutorial: Pop Sugar

-Firstly, use an enamel or all-surface acrylic for long standing results.
+Firstly, use an enamel or all-surface acrylic for long-lasting results.
 Then fold a sheet of paper towel in half and then in half again.
-Then squeeze out a small dollop of each color of paint and mix together to create additional colors for your tumbler.
+Then, squeeze out a small dollop of each color of paint and mix together to create additional colors for your tumbler.
 You can experiment with mixing the primary colors to create oranges, greens, and purples.
 Then place a length of parchment paper on a sheet pan, and then place the glass upside-down on the pan.
 Now press the end of a cotton swab in one color of paint, and dot around the base of the glass.
-Then continue dotting with other colors to create a first layer of dots, and then let dry it for an hour.
+Then continue dotting with other colors to create a first layer of dots, and then let it dry for an hour.
 And then flip it over on the sheet pan.
 Place it in a cold oven and bake at 350F for 30 minutes to set the paint.
 Then allow the glass to cool in the oven for an hour before handling.

 Tissue Paper Vases Gift idea